christian-sa/tictactoe-with-minimax/README.md

 **"user"** represents a **human player**, and the other possible variables represent the **difficulty of the AI.**
 If you for example want to play against another friend (PvP) you would type "*start* **user user**".
-For playing against the AI (PvE) either "*start* **user** *difficulty*" or "*start* *difficulty* **user**" (e.g. "*start* **hard user**") depending if you want to go first or second.
+For playing against the AI (PvE) either "*start* **user** *difficulty*" or "*start* *difficulty* **user**" (e.g. "*start* **hard user**") depending on if you want to go first or second.
 And lastly if you want to see **AIs battling** each other type "*start difficulty difficulty*" (e.g. "*start* **easy hard**" for an easy AI to do the first move and battle a hard AI).